Aider-AI/aider/aider/website/docs/faq.md

 - Use a wildcard with the in-chat `/add` command: `/add src/*.py`
 - Give the `/add` command a directory name and it will recurisvely add every file under that dir: `/add src`

+## Can I use aider in a large (mono) repo?

+Aider will work in any size repo, but is not optimized for quick performance and response time in very large repos.
+There are some things you can do to improve performance.

+Change into a sub directory of your repo that contains the code you want to work on and use the `--subtree-only` switch.
+This will tell aider to ignore the repo outside of the directory you start in.

+You can also create a `.aiderignore` file to tell aider to ignore parts of the repo that aren't relevant to your task.
+This file conforms to `.gitignore` syntax and conventions.

+You can use `--aiderignore <filename>` to name a specific file to use for ignore patterns.
+You might have a few of these handy for when you want to work on frontend, backend, etc portions of your repo.

 ## How can I run aider locally from source code?

 To run the project locally, follow these steps: